 Spot price vs future price

-There are two main types of gold prices: the spot price and the future price.
-The spot price of gold is the current market price at which gold can be bought or sold for immediate delivery.
+- Spot price: The spot price of gold is the current market price at which gold can be bought or sold for immediate delivery.
 It’s essentially the going rate for gold right now and serves as the basis for transactions involving gold bullion.

-In contrast, futures prices reflect the agreed price for buying or selling gold at a later date.
+- Future price: These reflect the agreed price for buying or selling gold at a later date.
 Investors and traders speculate on the future value of gold and these can differ depending on numerous factors, offering insights into market expectations and potential price movements.

 Is now a good time to buy gold?